 - 1. Demonstrate safe and proper use of welding, cutting and grinding equipment. - 2.
-Demonstrate the ability to make accurate measurements to within 1/16" tolerance using a tape measure and utilize essential mathematic concepts required in the welding, fabrication, and manufacturing industries. - 3.
+Demonstrate the ability to make accurate measurements to within 1/16" tolerance using a tape measure and utilize essential - mathematic concepts required in the welding, fabrication, and manufacturing industries. - 3.
 Read and interpret fabrication blueprints to create layouts to specifications. - 4.
 Identify and select suitable welding consumable materials and set up and operate welding equipment in such a manner as to produce a quality weld in accordance with established industry standards. - 5.
-Identify the cause of various weld defects including slag inclusions, porosity, undercut and cracking.
+Identify the cause of various weld defects including slag inclusions, porosity, undercut and cracking. - 6.
+Identify the different types of metal between steel, aluminum, copper, brass and stainless steel.